mjmcnelis/fireball/README.md

 A multivariate regression model that predicts the Eulerian grid size needed for computational fluid dynamics.

 This repository trains a Lasso regression model to predict the maximum fireball radius in heavy-ion collision simulations.
-We incorporated these scripts in the hydrodynamic code [VAH](https://github.com/mjmcnelis/cpu_vah) to automatically optimize the grid size for a given set of Bayesian model parameters and impact parameter.
+We incorporated these scripts in the hydrodynamic code [VAH](https://github.com/mjmcnelis/cpu_vah) to automatically configure the grid size for a given set of Bayesian model parameters and impact parameter.
+The grid volume optimization provides the code with an additional 1.5x speedup.

-We worked on this project during the 2020 Erdos Institute Data Science Boot Camp.
+We worked on this project during the Erdos Institute Data Science Boot Camp in 2020.
 Our powerpoint presentation video explains how the machine learning algorithm works.

 These techniques can also be generalized to any fluid dynamics problem that uses an Eulerian grid.

 # Data